mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 When creating a snapshot of the root/boot volume of an instance or budy volume, it's recommended that instance is powered off, or disks are "flused".

 Snapshots can be copied between regions, shared, and automated using Data Lifecycle Manager (DLM).

+Volume encryption uses EC2 host hardware to encrypt data at rest and in transit between EBS and EC2 instances.
+Encryption generates a data encryption key (DEK) from a customer master key (CMK) in each region.
+A unique DEK encrypts each volume.
+Snapshots of that volume are encrypted with the same DEK, as are any volumes created from that snapshot.

 ### Protecting Data